 Map of Mongolia

 Hidden away among the vastness of the scenery are remote yurt camps for you to experience the time-honored traditions of Mongolian nomads and their famed generosity and hospitality.
+Plan your trip to this undiscovered Asian travel destination with our list of the best places to visit in Mongolia.

 Once the capital of the Mongol Empire, Karakorum is a fascinating place that is certainly worth a visit if you’re interested in learning more about the history and culture of the Mongols.
 Known to locals as Har Horin, the ancient city was visited by Marco Polo all the way back in the 13th century.
 Nowadays, however, the once-great city is but ruins, with endless sky and steppe in every direction.